 Photos submitted by club members are shown above as well as on our Flickr web site.
 Send to jimmsp AT AOL.com

-You can enter the member’s September Photo Contest now!
-The theme is Colorful.
+You can enter the member’s October Photo Contest now!
+The theme is Architecture.
 Any PCQC member can submit up to 3 photos.
 A photo has to be 3 years old or less.

 Please rename each file with the title of the image.
 Size your image to either 13”x 19” or 16”x 20” and then send all (large) jpg images to (copy and paste address) pcqccontest AT gmail.com